Last Resort (1986 film)

 Last Resort is a 1986 comedy film directed by Zane Buzby and produced by Julie Corman.
 It revolves around George Lollar (Charles Grodin), who takes his family on vacation to "Club Sand", a shoddy and untrustworthy company.
 On this tropical island they find soldiers everywhere, an unhelpful staff, inhospitable accommodations and undesirable holiday makers, but everyone except for George manages to have fun in the sun.

+The film was an attempt by Concorde Pictures to make a comedy in the vein of National Lampoon's Vacation.
+Charles Grodin called it "what I personally believe is the funniest movie I've ever done, albeit a cheap-looking one."

 Plot

 A Chicago salesman (Charles Grodin) takes his wife (Robin Pearson Rose) and children to Club Sand, a hot spot surrounded by barbed wire.